coucode/coucode/README.md

 # Welcome to my page...nice to meet you! 🎉

-I am an experienced professional with proficiency in JavaScript, Python, SQL, and web development frameworks such as React, Redux, Express, and Flask.
-I have a strong background in TDD, OOP, REST API, and Agile/Scrum methodologies and am skilled in project management, training, and data analysis.
-My previous experience in various leadership roles involved cross-functional collaboration, process creation, and developing and implementing training programs.
-I am seeking a role in full-stack, backend, or data engineering.
+I'm an experienced professional with proficiency in JavaScript, Python, SQL, and web development frameworks including React, Redux, Express, and Flask.
+I have a strong background in TDD, OOP, REST API, and Agile/Scrum methodologies, and I'm skilled in project management, training, and data analysis.
+In my previous leadership roles, I collaborated cross-functionally, created processes, and developed and implemented training programs.
+I'm currently seeking a role in full-stack, backend, or data engineering.

 ## Let's connect!